Metadata Configurator Tutorial#

 Package selection (Study)#

-As is done for the investigation a package needs to be selected for the study as well.
-Select default in the dropdown menu.
+As is done for the investigation, a package needs to be selected for the study as well.
+We will again select minimal in the dropdown menu.

 Observation Unit#